-Because food, eating, and cooking habits can be very complex, SparkPeople strongly suggests that you see a qualified dietitian for both nutrition and diet therapy.
+Because food, eating and cooking habits can be very complex, it's a good idea to see a qualified dietitian for both nutrition and diet therapy.
 Making different food choices and changing eating habits can help with symptom relief, but it's important to determine what works for each individual.

-Therefore, keeping a diary is vital.
-Use it to record when symptoms occur, what you ate around the time of the occurrence, as well as activities and emotional feelings.
-This diary will help everyone—you, the dietitian, and other health professionals together—to both identify specific concerns and also to develop an appropriate plan.
+Therefore, tracking your food is vital.
+Use it to record when symptoms occur, what you ate around the time of the occurrence and associated activities and emotional feelings.
+This diary will help everyone—you, the dietitian and other health professionals together—to both identify specific concerns and also to develop an appropriate plan.

 General Eating Tips

-Consume meals and snacks on a regular, consistent schedule.
+- Consume meals and snacks on a regular, consistent schedule.
 Avoid skipping meals.
-Try 5-6 smaller meals daily.
+Try five or six smaller meals daily.
 The stomach is more sensitive when it is empty.

 Tips for Eating Fiber

-Slowly increase fiber in your diet to 25-35 grams per day.
-Include a variety of grains such as wheat, rye, barley, oat, farro, kamut, couscous, soy, and quinoa.
-To learn more, read Figuring Out the Facts on Fiber.
+- Slowly increase fiber in your diet to 25-35 grams per day.
+Include a variety of grains such as wheat, rye, barley, oat, farro, kamut, couscous, soy and quinoa.

-Limit fat intake to 25% of your total daily calories.
+- Limit fat intake to 25 percent of your total daily calories.
 Never eat high-fat foods on an empty stomach or without soluble fiber.